varnishcache/varnish-cache/doc/sphinx/installation/bugs.rst

 Plain and simple: **boom**

 Varnish is split over two processes, the manager and the child.
-The child does all the work, and the manager hangs around to resurect it if it crashes.
+The child does all the work, and the manager hangs around to resurrect it if it crashes.

-Therefore, the first thing to do if you see a Varnish crash, is to examine your syslogs, to see if it has happened before.
+Therefore, the first thing to do if you see a Varnish crash, is to examine your syslogs to see if it has happened before.
 (One site is rumoured to have had Varnish restarting every 10 minutes and *still* provide better service than their CMS system.)